codem8s/autograph/README.md

 Certificate signer and custom admission controller for Kubernetes manifests.

 ## Usage

+    NAME:
+      autograph - A new cli application

+    USAGE:
+      autograph [global options] command [command options] [arguments...]

+    VERSION:
+      0.1

+    COMMANDS:
+      generate, g  generate a key and certificate pair sign, s      sign a manifest
+      verify, v    verify a signed manifest
+      run, v       starts the HTTP(S) server
+      help, h      Shows a list of commands or help for one command

+    GLOBAL OPTIONS:
+      --help, -h     show help
+      --version, -v  print the version

  To sign your manifest:

       autograph sign example-manifest.yaml

 After that there should be a new annotation in the manifest, e.g.:

     ...